-The IVSA is pleased to administer both the Rieger Award Program for outstanding work by graduate students in visual sociology and a newly established Prosser Award Program for outstanding work by beginning scholars in visual methodologies.
+The IVSA is pleased to administer the Rieger Award Program for outstanding work by graduate students in visual sociology, the Prosser Award Program for outstanding work by beginning scholars in visual methodologies, and the Anticolonialism & Antiracism (ACAR) Award Program for outstanding work by researchers and activists who use visual methodologies or advance visual activism through their work.
+For a fast overview of award eligibility we have produced a one page PDF guide.

 The Jon Rieger Awards Program was created in 2012 to recognize outstanding graduate student work in visual sociology.
 Because outstanding visual sociological work can emerge through different disciplines and degree programs, Rieger Award nominations are encouraged not only from sociology, but also for graduate students in anthropology, design, art, education, communication, ethnic or gender studies, and related fields.